turingschool-examples/elevator_challenge/README.md

   *  Person A goes down, Person B goes down.
   * All four tests should assert total number of stops and floors the elevator tailed.
   * All four tests should assert the total number of requests and current riders.

+### Level 5
+* Create a git hook at the commit-msg hook to check that all commit messages include 'Level x', where x is the level number you working on.

+### Level 6
+* Have the elevator return to floor 0 (lobby) if there are no current riders in the elevator and the current time is before 12:00 p.m.
+* Have the elevator stay on current floor of last drop off if there are no current riders in the elevator and the current time is after 12:00 p.m.

+### Level 7
+* Create a more efficient algorithm for pickups and drop offs.
+Whatever algorithm you chose needs to be tested against the same four Level 4 situations and show for each situation the elevator traversed less total floors.

+### Level 8
+* If the elevator holds more than 4 riders at any given time, change the status of the elevator to 'broken'.

+### Level 9
+* Create a DOM representation of the elevator and people to visualize the elevator process.

+### Level 10
+* Replace all insertions and deletions of requests and current riders with API calls to a Node/Express backed with the correct CRUD methods.